open-obfuscator/doc/omvll/passes/arithmetic/index.md

 ## Limitations & Attacks

-First and foremost, LLVM is able to *simplify* MBA as we can see in the file `llvm/lib/Transforms/InstCombineAndOrXor.cpp`
+First and foremost, LLVM is able to *simplify* some MBAs as we can see from `llvm/lib/Transforms/InstCombine/InstCombineAndOrXor.cpp`:

 ```cpp
 ...